Pertusaria pseudoparotica: Taxonomy

 Pertusaria pseudoparotica was formally described as a new species in 2015 by Dutch lichenologist Harrie Sipman.
 The type specimen was collected by Sipman and Thomas Raus from the Kefalos peninsula of Kos, one of the East Aegean Islands.
 There, at an altitude of about 200 m, the lichen was found growing on siliceous rock outcrops near the coast.
 It is named for its similarity with Pertusaria parotica.
 This similar species lacks protocetraric acid, and has a different number of spores per ascus.
 Sipman decided to treat the Greek species as distinct, "in accordance with the appreciation of chemical differences in recent monographs on the genus", citing Alan Archer's 1993 work on the genus Pertusaria.

 Description

 The crustose thallus of Pertusaria pseudoparotica has a dull greyish to pale brownish white colour, and often reaches sizes of over 10 cm.
-It is surrouded by a dark prothallus.
+It is surrounded by a dark prothallus.
 The form of the thalli is both areolate and papillose (with blister-like structures), with individual areoles measuring 0.2–0.6 mm wide.
 The apothecia are flat and more or less circular (discoid), and have a grey, circular disc (0.3–0.5 mm wide) with whitish pruina.
 Asci contain two spores and measure about 200 by 50 μm.
 The ascospores are smooth and ellipsoid, measuring 100–126 by 50 μm.

 Protocetraric acid is the major lichen product in Pertusaria pseudoparotica, although trace amounts of gyrophoric acid and atranorin can be detected using thin-layer chromatography.